BriarPrince/BriarPrince/README.md

 - Unable to communicate in any capacity
 - Only interacting with me so you can vent
 - Past friends or their friends attempting to contact me on their behalf
+- Malleus Yumeshippers, or ships.
+Either don't interact, or interact with caution
 </details>

 <details>